Increasing Public Land in Northern Indiana

 Pigeon River: 8 acres was purchased adjacent to Pigeon River FWA that expands and protects outdoor recreation opportunities in perpetuity.

-Kuhn Lake: An offer has been accepted and pending closing on property to improve public access to the Kuhn Lake and the Barbee Chain of Lakes.
+Kuhn Lake: Property was purchased to improve public access to the Kuhn Lake and the Barbee Chain of Lakes.